Colchester Institute Skip To Main Content

 f) Mental Health

-Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
+Only appropriately trained professionals should attempt to make mental health diagnoses.
 Staff, however, are well placed to observe learners and apprentices regularly and identify learners or apprentices who may benefit from support from the College’s internal support teams or external support.

 Positive mental health is the concern of the whole community, and we recognise that colleges play a key part in this.
 We understand that there are risk factors which increase someone’s vulnerability and protective factors that can promote or strengthen resilience.
 The more risk factors present in an individual’s life, the more protective factors or supportive interventions are required to counter- balance and promote further growth of resilience.